ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

 ### **What is difference between `ScAction` and `ScEvent`?**

 `ScAction` is a class that represents sc-action.
-A sc-action is a process performed by some entity to accomplish specified problem (task). `ScEvent` represents a sc-event.
+A sc-action is a process performed by some entity to solve specified problem (task). `ScEvent` represents a sc-event.
 A sc-event is a connection between process and its initial and result situation.
-Actions are created after the occurrence of some sc-event and actions are interpreted by agents.
+Actions are created after the occurrence of some sc-event and actions are performed by agents.
 Emergence of events in sc-memory leads to generation of new processes.

+### **What if I want to set some edge as action result and not structure with this edge?**

+You're not allowed to do this.
+Action result must be a sc-structure.
+Action result is a situation that describes how action was performed.
+Situation is a sc-structure.